jinnosux/ROKboard3000/README.md

 # ROKBoard 3000

-Amateur soundboard for **Radnici od Kuće** band's live performances with custom sound effects and audio clips.
+Soundboard for band's live performances with custom sound effects and advanced audio controls.

-*Built in <10 hours using Claude Code*
+*Built in < 10 hours using Claude Code*

 ![ROKBoard 3000 Preview](./public/rokboard3000.png)